folktizen/olive/packages/contracts/README.md

 ## Description

 Olive is a simple DCA (Dollar-Cost Averaging) tool that utilizes the CoW (Conditional Order Workflow) Protocol to place TWAP (Time-Weighted Average Price) orders.
-It allows users to stack their favorite cryptocurrencies at any frequency they choose, such as hourly, daily, weekly, or monthly.
+It allows users to farm their favorite cryptocurrencies at any frequency they choose, such as hourly, daily, weekly, or monthly.
 By following a DCA strategy, users can reduce their exposure to short-term price fluctuations and potentially build a more stable and profitable long-term portfolio.